 Accreditation for Doctorate Nursing Programs in San Francisco

 Universities that offer DNP and PhD in Nursing programs may be regionally accredited.
 Typically, it is suggested that nurses seek accredited programs since state licensure boards may want to see that a student graduated from a legitimate program.
 According to the BLS, the two agencies that might accredit Doctorate in Nursing programs are the American Association of Colleges of Nursing (AACN) and by the Commission on Collegiate Nursing Education (CCNE).

 Why study to earn a DNP or PhD in Nursing?
-Per the BLS, employment of APRN nurses is projected to grow at a rate of31 percent from 2016 to 2026.
-Also,the average annual salary for nurse anesthetists, nurse midwives, and nurse practitioners in San Francisco was $110,590 in May 2017.
+Per the BLS, employment of APRN nurses is projected to grow at a rate of 45% from 2019 to 2029.
+Also, the average annual salary for nurse anesthetists, nurse midwives, and nurse practitioners in San Francisco was $117,670 in May 2020 per BLS.

-Top 2 Graduate Nursing Programs in San Francisco
+GradSchools.com offers 1 Nursing Doctorate Programs in San Francisco

 Grand Canyon University

 Purdue University Global